StevenMayher/431-2021/quizzes/quiz3/README.md

 The files you will need to complete Quiz 3 include:

-1. [a PDF file] containing all questions and complete instructions - the PDF file is 21 pages long.
+1. [This PDF file](https://github.com/THOMASELOVE/431-2021/blob/main/quizzes/quiz3/quiz3.pdf) containing all questions and complete instructions - the [PDF file](https://github.com/THOMASELOVE/431-2021/blob/main/quizzes/quiz3/quiz3.pdf) is 21 pages long.
 Be sure you have all 21 pages.
 2. [the Google Form Answer Sheet for Quiz 3](https://bit.ly/431-2021-quiz3-answer-sheet) where you will submit your responses by the deadline.
-3. the files (`Love-boost.R`, a script called `wc_code.R` and six data files) which are in our Shared Google Drive in the data subfolder within the Quiz 3 folder.
+3. the files (`Love-boost.R`, a script called `wc_code.R` and six data files) which are in our Shared Google Drive in the **data** subfolder within the **Quiz 3** folder.

 The Quiz contains 30 questions.
-All materials will be posted for the Quiz by Noon on Friday 2021-11-19.
+All materials for the Quiz are now posted.

 ## Deadline

 The Quiz is due on Monday 2021-11-29 (the Monday after Thanksgiving) at 9 PM.
-No exceptions.
+All responses must come through [the Google Form](https://bit.ly/431-2021-quiz3-answer-sheet).
+No exceptions, and no late work, please.

 ## Getting Help